 Chemeketa recognizes outstanding academic performance by placing students on one of three lists.
-Honor Roll recognizes students who earn a term grade point average of at least 3.00 while completing six or more credit hours.
+Honor Roll recognizes students who earn a term grade point average between 3.00 and 3.49 while completing six or more credit hours.
 The Dean's List recognizes students who earn a term grade point average between 3.50 and 3.99 while completing twelve or more credit hours.
 The President's List recognizes students who earn a perfect 4.00 grade point average while completing twelve or more credit hours.
-Students who qualify for academic recognition receive e-mail notification of their honor and may choose to download documents which commenorate their achievement.
+Students who qualify for academic recognition receive e-mail notification of their honor and may choose to download documents which commemorate their achievement.
 Academic recognition lists are also provided to newspapers in Chemeketa's district.